 - WSPC 1010 AM

 The North Carolina Public Transportation Association (NCPTA) serves as the primary voice of the public transportation industry in the State.
-The award was given during their Annual Conference in Wilmington, in which NCPTA was celebrating their 30th anniversary.
+The award was given during their Annual Conference in Wilmington.

 It is the policy of Stanly County to maintain a systematic, consistent recruitment program, to promote equal employment opportunities, and to identify and attract the most qualified applicants for employment opportunities with the County.
 This policy is to be achieved by announcing position vacancies, by evaluating all applicants using the same criteria, and by applying testing methods through the Local Job Service Office (Employment Security Commission).
 Selection decisions are made without regard to race, color, religion, gender, national origin, disability, age or any other non-merit factors of employees.
 This program covers: (1) routine administration; (2) recruitment; (3) selection, appointment, placement, promotion, and upward mobility; (4) training, and (5) personnel actions.

 A. Stanly County government will continue to comply with the Equal Opportunity requirements of Title VI and VII of the Civil Rights Act of 1964, as amended.